 - When the camera is set to record RAW images to one card and JPEGs or HEIFs to the other, specify which images to transfer in the [RAW+JPEG transfer] or [RAW+HEIF transfer] setting.
-Similarly, specify your transfer preference when RAW+JPEG images or RAW+HEIF images are simultaneously recorded to a single card. - Captured images are also stored on the card. - When images are also stored on the card.

-When images of the same size are recorded to both cards simultaneously, images recorded to the card selected for [♠ Record/play] or [♠ Play] in [♠: Record func+card/folder sel.] are given priority for transfer.
+Similarly, specify your transfer preference when RAW+JPEG images or RAW+HEIF images are simultaneously recorded to a single card. - Captured images are also stored on the card. - When images of the same size are recorded to both cards simultaneously, images recorded to the card selected for [ Record/play] or [ Play] in [ Record func+card/folder sel.] are given priority for transfer.